Amen (TV series)

 Amen is an American television sitcom produced by Carson Productions that aired on NBC from September 27, 1986, to May 11, 1991.
 Set in Sherman Hemsley's real-life hometown of Philadelphia, Amen stars Hemsley as the deacon of a church and was part of a wave of successful sitcoms on NBC in the 1980s and early 1990s that featured predominantly black casts – others included The Cosby Show, A Different World, The Fresh Prince of Bel-Air, and 227.

-The series marked Hemsley's return to a series for the first time since The Jeffersons ended in 1985.
+The series also marked Sherman Hemsley's return to the television series since The Jeffersons concluded its eleventh-season run on CBS in 1985.

 Premise

-The series stars Sherman Hemsley (of All in the Family and The Jeffersons fame) as Deacon Ernest Frye, of the First Community Church of Philadelphia.
+The series stars Sherman Hemsley as Deacon Ernest Frye, of the First Community Church of Philadelphia.
 Frye, who works as a lawyer, is often dishonest and frequently gets into trouble with his many harebrained schemes.
 Anna Maria Horsford played Deacon Frye's 36-year-old single daughter, Thelma Frye.
 The Reverend Reuben Gregory, played by Clifton Davis, was the new, young pastor of the First Community Church, and also the object of Thelma's affection.
 The two eventually married during the fourth season, despite the fact that Reverend Gregory and Deacon Frye often butted heads.
-In the series finale, Thelma gives birth to the couple's first child..
+In the series finale, Thelma gives birth to the couple's first child.

 The cast also included Jester Hairston as high-spirited and lively senior citizen Rolly Forbes, who often acted as the voice of reason.
 Davis and Hairston had previously worked together, playing Clifton and Wildcat on the 1970s sitcom That's My Mama.
 The show also starred comedienne Roz Ryan and Barbara Montgomery as Amelia and Cassietta Hetebrink, a pair of chattering sisters at the church.
 Also appearing on the show was Leola Henderson (played by Rosetta LeNoire), Rolly's love interest and eventual wife.
-After portraying Leola Forbes for two seasons, LeNoire left the show to star in the successful sitcom Family Matters as Grandma 'Mother' Estelle Winslow.
+After portraying Leola Forbes for two seasons, LeNoire left the show to star in the sitcom Family Matters as Grandma 'Mother' Estelle Winslow.
 LeNoire was replaced by Montrose Hagins who played the character from 1989 until the series' end in 1991.

 For the third and fourth seasons, joining the cast were Elsa Raven as Swedish housekeeper Inga and Tony T. Johnson as Chris, a young boy that lived next door to Deacon Frye.
 In a running gag, Chris would visit the Frye home for various reasons and would say something outrageous that would cause one of the adults to pick him up and carry him out of the house.
-The character of Enga was dropped from the show in 1990, with no explanation given for her disappearance.
+The character of Inga was dropped from the show in 1990, with no explanation given for her disappearance.
 Barbara Montgomery left the series in 1990 to star on ABC's Married People, but there was no explanation of her character's absence on the show.
 In the fifth and final season, Bumper Robinson joined the cast as Clarence, a young street kid and protégé of Deacon Frye.